 Geothermal energy is aready being harnessed around the world, but we have barely scraped the surface.
 Find out about the worldwide potential of geothermal energy.

 Geothermal potential in the UK and Cornwall

-It is thought that geothermal energy could provide 20% of the UK’s power needs.
+It is thought that geothermal energy could provide 20% of the UK’s electricity needs – plus a vast amount of heat.
 Find out more about the potential of geothermal in the UK and Cornwall.